Street food: to eat or not to eat?

 - Drink plenty of bottled or filtered water.
 Keep up your fluid intake as much as you can.

 - Take probiotics.
 Keep a stash in your travel kit to help re-establish the good gut bacteria after a bout of food poisoning.
-Plain yoghurt is also good for gut bacteria but check packaging for added sugar.
+Plain yoghurt is also good, but check packaging for added sugar.

 - Visit a local doctor.
 If you can’t keep any fluids down or are running a high fever, it may be a good idea to visit a local doctor or hospital.
 You may need medication or intravenous fluids.
 If you need rehydration solutions or over-the-counter medication, try a local pharmacy.